-- Cash and other cash equivalents includes cash balances on hand, held in bank accounts, demand deposits and other highly liquid investments in which the Fund and its managers invest as part of its day to day cash management. - Investing activities are those activities relating to the acquisition, holding and disposal of investments.
+- Cash and other cash equivalents includes cash balances on hand, held in bank accounts, demand deposits and other highly liquid investments in which the Fund and its managers invest as part of its day to day cash management.
+All balances have an original maturity of less than three months. - Investing activities are those activities relating to the acquisition, holding and disposal of investments.
 Investments include securities not falling within the definition of cash, including cash flows from the settlement of forward foreign exchange contracts. - Operating activities include all transactions and other events that are not investing or financing activities.

-k.
 Consolidation